XavierEgan/3D_Pathtracer/readme.md

 Thats a `45.6/42.8 =` **1.065x speedup**

 ### Change `TriHit` To Use Pointers (1.48x speedup)
-This optimisation was descovered by accident while working on the below optimisation (Ray Coherence)
+This optimisation was discovered by accident while working on the below optimisation (Ray Coherence)

 `TriHit` previously Looked like this
 ```C++